Jtiv/Wicked-Sick-API/README.md

 # Wicked-Sick-API
-Searchable chemical spill api.
+The goal is a searchable chemical spill api.
 Put in an address and see the nearest incident.
 Built for GA-SEI project 5 (currently only RUD-able as a full collection or by ID, searchable address coming soon)
 ## Api root - https://chemspill-api.herokuapp.com/incidents